Friedjof/LumiESP/lib/README.md

 - **setup()**: Initializes the logging service.
 - **setup(short logLevel)**: Initializes the logging service with a specific log level.
-- **setup(ClockService clockService, TaskService taskService)**: Initializes the logging service with dependencies.
+- **setup(ClockService clockService, ControllerService ControllerService)**: Initializes the logging service with dependencies.
-- **setup(ClockService clockService, TaskService taskService, short logLevel)**: Initializes the logging service with dependencies and a specific log level.
+- **setup(ClockService clockService, ControllerService ControllerService, short logLevel)**: Initializes the logging service with dependencies and a specific log level.
 - **logMessage(short logLevel, short mode, char* message)**: Logs a message at the specified level and mode.
 - **logMessage(short logLevel, char* message)**: Logs a message at the specified level.
 - **logMessage(char* message)**: Logs a message.